zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_user_pattern_list.rst

 Requirements
 ------------

-- The HMC userid must have object-access permission to the User Pattern objects included in the result, or task permission to the 'Manage User Patterns' task.
+- The HMC userid must have object\-access permission to the User Pattern objects included in the result, or task permission to the 'Manage User Patterns' task.